-Environmental Science is an interdisciplinary major which provides students with a strong scientific background for understanding and addressing environmental challenges.
-The Major includes a flexible teaching and learning programme so students can explore environmental issues from a range of aspects.
-The core courses in our major provides students with an opportunity to engage in hands-on research and to explore concepts related to sustainability.
+Environmental Science is an interdisciplinary major that provides students with a strong scientific background for understanding and addressing environmental challenges.
+The Major includes a flexible teaching and learning programme so students can explore environmental issues from both a science and management perspective.
+The core courses in our major provide students with an opportunity to engage in hands-on research and to explore concepts related to sustainability.

 Our curriculum is accredited by the Hong Kong Institute of Qualified Environmental Professionals (HKIQEP).
 Students following the accredited pathway will gain expertise in Environmental Science, Environmental Management, Environmental Impact Assessment, and Sustainability.
 The accreditation offers many benefits for our students including a shorter path to Professional Membership, partial exemption in the Professional Assessment, student membership, and opportunities to interact with and receive mentorship from practising environmental professionals in Hong Kong.
 For more information, see https://HKIQEP.org.